xbeat/Machine-Learning/README.md

 Data distribution refers to the way data is spread or organized within a dataset.
 Understanding data distribution is crucial for effective data analysis, visualization, and modeling.
 In Python, several libraries and techniques are available to explore and analyze data distribution.

 Code:

+## Linear Algebra Foundations for Machine Learning

+Vectors and Matrices in Machine Learning

+Linear algebra operations form the backbone of machine learning algorithms.
+Understanding vector and matrix manipulations is crucial as they represent features and transformations.
+The dot product between vectors encapsulates the similarity between data points in high-dimensional spaces.

 ## Machine Learning vs Neural Networks